What is forced marriage?

-- If you are a dual national, please visit the Dual National page for information on how dual nationality may affect your trip and services the Australian Government is able to provide.
+- If you are a dual national, please visit the dual nationals page for information on how dual nationality may affect your trip and services the Australian Government is able to provide.

 - Always remember to register your travel and read the travel advice and subscribe to receive free email notifications of updates.